UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 First off, how do we know that locomotives are even possible?
 It's easy to say "invent X, invent Y" in [hindsight](https://en.wikipedia.org/wiki/Egg_of_Columbus), since the brilliant discovery has already been done.

 And, before we go further; I'd like to point out the invention of trains is probably *not the best* example.
 Going from horses to locomotives is an insanely giant step; comparable to going from cars to the moon.<br/>
 However, I feel like this example still illustrates my point.
-It's difficult to come up with understandable examples for; and horses to locomotives is a problem space that is easy to understand.
+It's difficult to come up with understandable examples for this kind of thing.
+In reality, these "leaps" are obviously going to be much, much smaller.

 In any case, the awkward thing about parasitic problems, is that often, you'll be stumbling around blindly.<br/>
 If the problem-statement had instead been changed to: "How do we find horses that are 100x stronger?" then I'm sure that nothing would have been accomplished; since (biologically) there is so such thing.<br/>